Universal-Computer-Solutions/arm-opnsense-vpn/README.md

 ## Prerequisites

-- An OPNsense generalised image version in an Azure Compute Gallery
+- An OPNsense specialized image version in an Azure Compute Gallery
-- The MSP tenant app registration consented in the target tenant (for cross-tenant image access)
-- An existing VNet with at minimum a WAN subnet and LAN subnet
+- An existing VNet with at least one active subnet containing a device you can log in to
 - Contributor access to the target resource group

 ## Deploy